 I had the pleasure of interviewing Tamara Milić.
 Tamara is currently the Senator at the Grand Assembly of the World Business Angels Investment Forum and is representing the U.A.E. in the Global Woman Leaders Committee of the Assembly.
-Before being appointed to her current role, she was the Senior Manager of International Ventures at The Private Office of Sheikh Saeed bin Ahmed Al Maktoum.
+She is also the Senior Manager of International Development at The Private Office of Sheikh Saeed Al Maktoum.
 In February 2018, she had the honor to speak at the UNESCO Italian National Youth Forum on how to successfully penetrate the U.A.E. as an international company and on how the U.A.E.
 Government pushes innovation through to the private sector.
 Outside of her professional career, she is very passionate about humanitarian work.
 She is currently sponsoring orphans in Iran through schooling and is working very closely with humanitarian organizations in the Middle East to support refugee efforts and education for children.

 What’s your story?

 My story thus far is one with a lot of ups and downs in a very short amount of time.
 I graduated university with a degree that I was proud of, but not one that I wanted to make a career out of.
 Straight out of university, I started working for a company that connected Middle Eastern investors to North American companies seeking series funding.
 It was challenging the first few months since I knew nothing about the investment field, but I made it a mission to learn everything about it and excel at it.
-Less than a year later I got transferred to the HQ office in Dubai.
-I worked there for a few months before getting recruited by His Highness Sheikh Saeed Bin Ahmed Al Maktoum’s office to be a Senior Manager of International Ventures.
-I focused heavily on international expansion as well as public policy in the MENA region.
-During my time working there, I was asked to be a Keynote Speaker at the UNESCO Italian Youth Forum.
+Less than a year later I got transferred to the HQ office in Dubai and then got recruited by The Private Office of His Highness Sheikh Saeed Al Maktoum.
+I focus heavily on international expansion as well as public policy in the MENA region.
+While working here, I’ve been asked to be a Keynote Speaker at the UNESCO Italian Youth Forum.
 I was also appointed the U.A.E.
 Senator of the Grand Assembly of the World Business Angels Investment Forum.
 Since I’ve moved to Dubai, I’ve been involved in humanitarian work in the MENA region focused primarily on orphans, refugees, and women’s rights.

 What is your mantra?